 Carbon fiber is exceptionally strong.
 When the strands of carbon are woven or placed parallel with each other, they become exponentially stronger than many other materials.
 Carbon fiber, when bonded to a bare or properly prepared concrete surface, will not delaminate or stretch.
 Fortress carbon fiber, with a cross weave of Kevlar, has been tested to be 10 times stronger than steel in a tension application, meaning being pushed, not compressed.
-The picture on the right shows Fortress carbon fiber endured a force ten times what is necessary to stabilize a basement wall as shown in this video of the actual testing.
-The installation is ALWAYS non-invasive, 99.9% dust free and the structural epoxy adhesive contains no VOCs.
+When tested to failure, Fortress carbon fiber endured a force ten times what is necessary to stabilize a basement wall as shown in this video of the actual testing.
+The installation is non-invasive, 99.9% dust free, and the structural epoxy adhesive contains no VOCs (volatile organic compounds).
 You don’t need to leave the house!

 Carbon fiber composites are as high-tech as you can get today.
-The new 757 Dreamliner aircraft, space shuttles, boat masts, racing bicycles, racing cars, bullet-proof vests are all made from this modern day miracle composite.
-Carbon fiber is frequently used for repairs to concrete bridges and commercial and industrial concrete structures.
+The new 787 Dreamliner aircraft, space shuttles, boat masts, racing bicycles, racing cars, bullet-proof vests are all made from this modern day miracle composite.
+Carbon fiber has been used for many years for repairs to concrete bridges and commercial and industrial concrete structures.
 Fortress carbon fiber products now routinely replace steel I-beams, wall anchors, and Grip-Tite anchors for most cement-block basement wall repairs.
 The advantage of carbon fiber over these older technologies is well documented, tested and proven.

 Rod & grout stabilization was the next method to come along.
 Steel rebar is inserted into the wall and then cemented into place along the length of the rods.
 There are many skill and knowledge factors required for this work that many installers are unaware of.
 The rods must be tied into the sill plate and extend below the floor.
 The grout has to be a specific mix.
 Rod positioning along the entire wall length is crucial.
-Simply sticking rebar in the wall and pumping in concrete does little for structural integrity if guidelines are not followed or understood.
-Generally, we see that those vendors who are not up to date and not familiar with all these products will generally not like any of the other repair methods listed here and suggest they can’t possibly work.
-We install Rod & Grout repair when absolutely necessary…most often for the shearing at very bottom of the wall.
+Merely sticking rebar in the wall and pumping in concrete does little for structural integrity if guidelines are not followed or understood.
+This process adds thousands of pounds of weight to your footing.
+We install a rod & grout repair when necessary, most often for the shearing at the very bottom of the wall.
 Cost is $50 – $100 per location.